 You may know Oscuro as Double Maduro, or simply Black, due to the fact that it is the darkest wrapper available.
 Oscuro wrappers are not quite black, but they’re very close; this is because the leaves are left on the plant and left to ferment for the longest of any wrapper type.
 Naturally, this means that a great deal of work goes into curing Oscuro leaves, so they can be rather rare.

 Oscuro is most popular in Nicaragua, Mexico, and Brazil.
 Cigars with these wrappers are full-bodied with a robust flavor.
+Check out our Mexican Oscuro Binder Leaf!

-With a better understanding of tobacco leaf colors, you can feel confident purchasing leaves of your own.
+With a better understanding of tobacco colors, you can feel confident purchasing leaves of your own.
 Total Leaf Supply is here to help you through the process—shop our selection to find the tobacco leaf you’ve been searching for today.